hakki-gtr/onemcp/packages/server/src/main/java/com/gentoro/onemcp/indexing/README.md

   - `*-llm-response-...log`: verbatim responses for auditing.
   - `*-llm-graph-...log`: structured snapshot of the nodes and relationships sent to the driver.
   - `*-llm-parse-error-...log`: raw payloads plus stack traces whenever parsing fails.
-- Use these logs to inspect what was indexed, replay prompts, or share repros with the infra team.

 Querying the Graph
 ------------------